tprasadtp/python-vipaccess/README.md

 specify an alternative credential file or specify the OATH "token secret" on the command line.

+Cannot be used with hotp tokens as of now.
 ```
 usage: vipaccess show [-h] [-s SECRET | -f DOTFILE]